ProjectPythia/pythia-foundations/foundations/conda.md

 Once the environment is created, you need to _activate_ it in the current terminal session (see below)

 It is a good idea to create new environments for different projects because since Python is open source, new versions of the tools are released very frequently.
 Isolated environments help guarantee that your script will use the same versions of packages and libraries and should run the same as you expect it to.
+Similarly, it is best practice to NOT modify your `base` environment.

 ## Useful Conda commands